Shear mode transport coefficients from multiple polylogarithms: Shear sector in five dimensions

 Recently, there have been important developments in the solution of the connection problems for the Heun equation and its confluence class \cite{Bonelli:2022ten, Lisovyy:2022flm}, thanks to the connection with Liouville conformal field theory and supersymmetric gauge theory.
 However, the position of the regular singular points in \eqref{diffeq} implies that the expansion parameter of these connection formulae, also referred to as the instanton counting parameter, assumes a finite value, and does not provide an efficient way of analytically treating the specific problem at hand.

-Therefore, to compute the coefficients of the dispersion relation in the small $\mathfrak{q}$ expansion, we use a different recursive approach which generalises the one developed in \cite{Aminov:2023jve}, and that we now describe.
+Therefore, to compute the coefficients of the dispersion relation in the small $\mathfrak{q}$ expansion, we use a different recursive approach which generalises the one developed in \cite{Aminov:2023jve}, and that we now describe.\footnote{With respect to the Heun problem in Liouville conformal field theory, the expansion we present below corresponds to the expansion around a degenerate intermediate channel.
+We thank Cristoforo Iossa for pointing our attention towards this aspect.}

 We start by introducing the Ansatz

 and taking as the leading order solution

 which is regular at the horizon and at the AdS boundary.
 Then, we recursively construct the higher order corrections $\psi_n(z)$ and $\mathfrak{w}_n$, $n\ge 1$, starting from the basis of leading order solutions of \eqref{diffeq} in $\mathfrak{q}^2$, which is given by